-Memorial Day – it’s really the start of the summer seasonal sales, and you’ll see the same items during the other big summer Holidays.
-Then it’s over, so stock up on the pantry items, pick up your meats and proteins and freeze so you’ll be eating sales priced food through the summer and beyond.
-I buy my condiments and a few other items for the year.
+Memorial Day – it’s really the start of the summer seasonal sales, and you’ll see many of the the same items during the other big summer Holidays, Father’s Day, the Fourth of July and Labor Day.
+Then summer’s over, so stock up on the pantry items, pick up your meats and proteins and freeze so you’ll be eating sales priced food through the summer and beyond.
+Buy condiments, too, at the best prices of the year.

-If the holiday is on a Monday, you’ll see two sales – the week before and a lot of times special Sunday or Monday only sales.
+If the holiday is on a Monday, you’ll see two sales – the week before and special Sunday or Monday only sales.
 Save a bit out of your budget for both.

 Proteins – think of anything you can grill – it’ll likely be on sale.